OXID-eSales/stripe-module/docs/payment-component/17-partner-business-plan-payment-evangelism.md

 > "We can build you a Stripe integration for €80K in 6 months."

 **Payment Component Pitch (Strong):**
-> "We'll migrate you to OXID Enterprise with enterprise-grade payment infrastructure including Stripe, PayPal, Adyen, real-time fraud detection, and 99.9% uptime monitoring—all for €200K, delivered in 3 months.
+> "We'll migrate you to OXID Enterprise with enterprise-grade payment infrastructure including Stripe, Paymenter, Adyen, real-time fraud detection, and 99.9% uptime monitoring—all for €200K, delivered in 3 months.
 Your current platform can't even offer this as an add-on."

 **Competitive Advantage Matrix:**